What we learned from the UW Huskies’ 27-20 victory over Arizona State

 Is, um, BBK secretly Superman?

 Ben Burr-Kirven, the Huskies’ “hyphenated and hyperkinetic senior linebacker,” as the venerable Larry Stone so elegantly noted, had 20 tackles against Arizona State.
 That’s the most by a Washington player since John Fiala had 22 on Sept.
 7, 1996 — against Arizona State in Tempe.
 BBK looks like a lock for his second consecutive Pac-12 player of the week award.
-Through four game, he has 53 tackles — 11 more than anyone else in the conference and 30 more than anyone else on his team (Myles Bryant is second with 23).
+Through four games, he has 53 tackles — 11 more than anyone else in the conference and 30 more than anyone else on his team (Myles Bryant is second with 23).

-Just how good is BYU?
+Just how good is Brigham Young?

 BYU knocked off one top-10 team on the road already this season.
 The Cougars will get a chance to do it again Saturday at Husky Stadium (5:30 p.m., Fox).
-BYU is 3-1 after a rout of McNeese State on Saturday night.
+BYU is 3-1 after a rout of McNeese State.
 The Cougars’ lone loss was to Cal, 21-18, in Week 2.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.